jhvanderschee/hugobricks/content/en/posts/99-performance.md

 date: 2023-07-11
 ---

 This template scores a (near) [perfect Google Lighthouse score](https://pagespeed.web.dev/analysis/https-www-hugobricks-preview-usecue-com/je4uqrt6nj?form_factor=mobile).
 Some people like fast cars.
 I like fast websites.
-How i did that?
+But how to get to a perfect Google Lighthouse score?
 Let me explain.

 You might feel that it is nearly impossible to get to a perfect 100% score.
 You minified your Javascript, properly scaled your images and even combined some requests, but that did not help nearly enough.
 The problem is: you might be looking at it from the wrong angle.
 I build 100% scoring websites on a daily basis, so obviously it is very well possible to get a perfect score on all your websites with little effort.
 I will try to explain what we want to achieve and how we can achieve that.